Quanatee/gfycaffeine/README.md

 ### What if I want .webm?

 Look in the code, change ".mp4" to ".webm".
+FYI .webm is not natively supported in IOS devices.

 ### What if I want .gif?

 Look in the code, change ".mp4" to ".gif".
+FYI .gif files are bigly.
+They're huge.

 ### It doesn't friggin' work!